mr-waseemakram/MSharp.Docs/Tutorials/14/README.md

 ## Implementation: UI

-As we can see in the requrements, we should develop one page:
+As we can see in the requirements, we should develop one page:

 - Register